 Bring Evidence Based Suicide Prevention Training to Your Campus

 An educator and want more information about integrating CAMS into my undergraduate or graduate course curriculum

 A behavioral healthcare provider provider and want more information about ways my campus mental health counseling center/clinic can prevent college student suicide

 A graduate student interested in becoming CAMS TRAINED as part of my education

 CAMS TRAININGS FOR GRADUATE STUDENTS

-This training may be most ideal for students receiving graduate-level training.
+This suicide prevention training may be most ideal for university students receiving graduate-level training.
 Although undergraduate students would learn valuable clinical skills and the foundation of CAMS from this training, they likely will have minimal opportunity to apply their learning until graduate study.

 Online Role-Play Training

 Online Role-Play Training is designed to enhance knowledge regarding the philosophy and theory of the CAMS Framework® while providing an opportunity to practice using the CAMS Framework and complete the Suicide Status Form with other individuals.